ApaxPhoenix/WebPy/README.md

 # WebPy Documentation

 **WebPy** is a lightweight Python framework for web development.
-It provides the tools needed for building web applications and APIs.
+It provides the tools needed for building web applications and APIs efficiently.
 This documentation covers the core features, project structure, and essential functionality.

 ## Core Features